protojour/domain-engine/docs/src/data_stores.md

 If you've started with ONTOL, the database will follow the structure the data domain describes.

 If you already had a database and schema, or if you have other specific requirements, ensure the structure and relationships of these entities conform to your needs as closely as possible.
+You might want to use [`store_key`](relation_types.md#store_key) to ensure ONTOL types are stored in the correct collection/table.

 Ontologies also store what data store backend they are meant for.
 The choices in Memoriam are, for the time being, ["inmemory"](#in-memory-store) and ["arangodb"](#arangodb).